-The Weekend Five: Small Health Changes You Can Make Today
+5 Small Health Changes To Make Today

 1. Drink water.

 Stay away from soda, booze, juices and high-calorie/high-sugar drinks!
-It’s important to get enough water in your system each day — and what better way to do that than by replacing your other drinks with water?
+It’s important to get enough water in your system each day.
+What better way to do that than by replacing your other drinks with water?
 You’ll save money in restaurants, hydrate your skin, and consume fewer calories from beverages alone (just to name a few benefits).
 You’ll also be able to skip some of the mindless eating that so many of us fall victim to, because you won’t as easily mistake your thirst for hunger.
 Carry a reusable bottle with you every day to ensure you’re getting all the water you need!